janishahn/kaenguru_benchmark/README.md

 - Vision (GPT‑5), chain-of-thought:
   - `uv run python eval_run.py --dataset /abs/path/to/dataset.parquet --model openai/gpt-5 --reasoning cot --max_tokens 256`
 - Omit `--max_tokens` to let the provider choose defaults; the runner only sends a value if you specify one or if a retry needs more budget.
+- Add `--sequential` if you need to process requests strictly one at a time.

 Artifacts